-While for the initialization procedure of our framework, adopting from \cite{GWPHKU:VINS-MONO} and \cite{GWPHKU:VINS-MONO-initialization}, our PL-EIO/EVIO starts with a vision-only structure from motion (SfM) to build the up-to-scale structure of camera pose and event-corner feature positions.
-By loosely aligning the SfM with the pre-integrated IMU Measurements, it can bootstrap the system from unknown initial states.
-It is worth mentioning that, if the image is available in the framework, we only use the point-based image visual measurement for SfM initialization in order to obtain reliable visual-inertial alignment and up-to-scale camera poses.
+As for the initialization procedure of our framework, which is adopted from \cite{GWPHKU:VINS-MONO} and \cite{GWPHKU:VINS-MONO-initialization}, our pipeline commences with a vision-only structure from motion (SfM) to establish the up-to-scale structure of camera pose and event-corner feature positions.
+By loosely aligning the SfM with the pre-integrated IMU measurements, it can bootstrap the system from unknown initial states rather than using marker \cite{chamorro2022event} or assuming the local scene is planar to the sensor \cite{GWPHKU:EVO}.
+It is worth mentioning that if the image is available in the framework, we only employ the point-based image visual measurement for SfM initialization to ensure reliable visual-inertial alignment and up-to-scale camera poses.

-As for the loop closure, extra event corners are detected in the EIO Front-end, and then described by the BRIEF descriptor and feed to the Back-end.
+Regarding loop closure, extra event corners are detected in the EIO Front-end, subsequently described by the BRIEF descriptor, and fed to the Back-end.
 These additional event-corner features are used to achieve a better recall rate on loop detection.
-Thanks to our designed normalized TS without polarity, which would be triggered in the scene that has strong edges, it can help for eliminating the accumulated drifts and ensuring global consistency.
-The correspondences are found by the BRIEF descriptor matching through identifying by Hamming distance.
-When the number of the correspondences of the event-descriptors is greater than a certain threshold (16-25 in our experiments), the loop closure is detected.
+Thanks to our designed normalized TS without polarity, which is triggered in scenes with strong edges, it can eliminate accumulated drifts and ensure global consistency.
+The correspondences are found through the BRIEF descriptor matching by calculating Hamming distance.
+When the number of corresponding event descriptors is greater than a certain threshold (16-25 in our experiments), the loop closure is detected.
 After detecting the loop, the connection residual of the previous keyframe and the current keyframe are integrated into the nonlinear optimization as a re-localization residual.